Katman08/Projects/Wallpaper script/README.md

 This script was made for fun and practice.

-It pulls a random image posted to www.reddit.com/r/wallpaper or www.reddit.com/r/wallpapers, pastes a picture of a bird of the appropriate resolution in the bottem right corner, then activates a batch script that attempts to force the desktop to refresh.
+It pulls a random image posted to www.reddit.com/r/wallpaper or www.reddit.com/r/wallpapers, pastes a picture of a bird of the appropriate resolution in the bottom right corner, then activates a batch script that attempts to force the desktop to refresh.